 So, while the December 2017 revision still favors AARP, what is different – and why this is important – is the timeline for change decreases from three years to one year.
 In his most recent opinion, Judge Bates requires an update from the EEOC on progress by March 30, 2018.
 By August 31, 2018, new rules need to be available for employers.
 This schedule shortens the window for EEOC action while allowing employers time for their programs to comply.

 Even with the changes ahead, there are elements of employer wellness programs that can stay as they are today.
 For example, guidance indicates that employers can continue to offer medical exams OR use incentives or fines.The difference for 2019 will be that the programs requiring forfeitures cannot also include forced medical exams.
 The court ruled that employers cannot demand that employees complete “voluntary” exams using the influence of large sums of money.

 This will not be the last time this decision tops headline news.
 The final rules have to be written and approved by the U.S. District Court for the District of Columbia.
 The BeneFIT Corporate Wellness team will continue to monitor this story for updates in the months ahead.
 In the interim, we encourage all employers to consult their insurance broker or legal advisor to ensure incentive rewards are offered lawfully in accordance with EEOC regulations.
 You can refer to the EEOC website for updates.

-If you have any questions about this ruling, want to talk about incentives and incentive management, or are interested in learning more about corporate wellness programs, I invite you to reach out directly or visit Benefit Corporate Wellness.
+If you have any questions about this ruling, want to talk about incentives and incentive management please contact us.